MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-in-modern-portal.md

 ## Teams overview grid

 Management tools for teams are under the **Teams** node in the Microsoft Teams admin center.
-(In the admin center, select **Teams**.)
+(In the admin center, select **Teams** > **Manage teams**.)
 Each team is backed by an Office 365 group, and this node provides a view of groups that have been Microsoft Teams-enabled in your organization.

 ![Screen shot of the Teams overview grid](media/manage-teams-in-modern-portal-image1.png)